How do I Read a Summary of Benefits and Coverage?

 6. Consumer Protection Information

-- How to file an appeal for denied claims
+- How to appeal denied claims

-- Continuation options for coverage
+- Continuation options (COBRA, etc.)

-- Federal coverage standards
+- Federal coverage rules

-- Language assistance and accessibility options
+- Language and accessibility options

 7. Coverage Examples